keita/temppath/README.md

 #### Use temporary path generator

-You can use Temppath::Generator when you want to use multiple base directory.
-Generated paths have same natures as paths from Tempath.create, mkdir, and touch.
+You can use `Temppath::Generator` when you want to use multiple base directory.
+Generated paths have same natures as paths from `Tempath.create`, `mkdir`, and `touch`.

 ```ruby
 # make a generator